|MOBILE WEB BLOG FACEBOOK TWITTER NEWSLETTER NEW|

 Q.11 - Who are you ?After I wandered thru the Web for a while, I got sick of endless home pages with long diatribes about the site owner so I decided I wouldn't promote myself on this site.
 This seems to frustrate some people - oh well !

 I do have my photo on the site (it's sort of hidden, but since you asked it can be found here), and also a photo of my four kids and wife I've been married to for 30+ years.
 The first photo was taken at Christmas 2010 at Balnarring in Victoria, Australia, the second at Graceland in 2005 and the third photo was taken at DayDream Island in July, 1996.

 Q.12 - Why do you change your email id all the time ?It's just that I have a number of different accounts.
 I direct all mail to one mailbox usually.
-For the record, just send to the blackstump webmaster as I don't list email addresses anymore because I'm sick and tired of receiving endless "spam" e-mails.
-(GRRRR!!!) - and if you're a spammer don't bother, I delete you!
+For the record, just use the contact form on the privacy page as I don't list email addresses anymore because I'm sick and tired of receiving endless "spam" e-mails.
+(GRRRR!!!) - and if you're a spammer don't bother, I auto delete you!